 They get most of the water that they need from the prickly-pear cactus, which makes up around 80% of its diet, including all parts of the plant.
 In the rainy season, they can be found yellow flowers of the genus Portulaca, and drinking from standing pools of water.
 These water pools are only usually available in the rainy season and fresh water can be quite scarce in the dry season.

 Land Iguanas reach maturity between 8 and 15 years of age.
 Males are territorial and will aggressively defend specific areas, that typically include more than one female.
 Territorial displays involve rapid nodding of the head and sometimes, biting and tail-thrashing battles.

 Following the mating period, the female Iguanas migrate to suitable areas to nest, and will lay between 2 and 25 eggs in a burrow dug in the sandy soil.
 The female defends the burrow for a short time, to prevent other females from nesting in the same place.

 Charles Darwin visited Galapagos in 1835, he wrote about the abundance of the land iguanas.
 However, when whalers and settlers started visiting Galapagos in the early 1800’s, they brought with them goats, pigs, dogs, cats and other domestic animals.
 Over time these animals escaped or were abandoned with drastic results.
-Cats hunt the young iguanas and dogs kill adults.
-Goats wipe out entire areas of vegetation that the iguanas depend on for food.
-Today, the abundant iguanas that Darwin wrote about on Santiago Island are extinct.
-On some of the other islands they are nearly gone.
+This had a horrific impact on the native land iguana populations.